andypiper/fivebyfive/notes.md

 b'\x18\x00\x00\x00'
 ```

-... these are the Qwiic/StemmaQT boards I have tried
+These are the Qwiic/Stemma QT boards I have on hand / identified with the code.

-[35] Adafruit BH1750
+- [35] Adafruit BH1750
-[56] Adafruit AHT20
+- [56] Adafruit AHT20
-[57] Adafruit APDS-9960
+- [57] Adafruit APDS-9960
-[63] SparkFun Qwiic Twist
+- [63] SparkFun Qwiic Twist

 (appears to work fine with BCRobotics expander)